Join me!

 How to Increase the Heat of Peppers

-While variety is of course the main factor when it comes to a pepper’s heat, you can do a few things to increase the heat of your peppers.
+While variety is, of course, the main factor when it comes to a pepper’s heat, you can do a few things to increase the heat of your peppers.
 Hot climates tend to grow the hottest peppers because the environment plays a factor in the heat of a pepper.
 I have no doubt that Tara’s peppers were much hotter than mine this year!

 You can also create heat using an umbrella greenhouse or cloche.